hyperledger-iroha/iroha-2-docs/src/reference/torii-endpoints.md

 #### Requests

-This endpoint expects a subset of configuration parameters serialized into JSON format.
-Currently, it only supports dynamic updating of the `logger.level` parameter.
+This endpoint expects a _subset_ of configuration parameters serialized into JSON format.

+Supported parameters:

+- `logger.level`
+- `logger.filter`

 ::: info